What are the best SEG rates?

 What is the best SEG rate for you?

-The highest SEG rate for a household with solar panels and a battery is the Intelligent Octopus Flux tariff.
+The highest SEG rate for a household with solar panels and a battery is Intelligent Octopus Flux.

 If you add an electric vehicle to your solar and battery system, you may well make more money on Intelligent Octopus Go, while heat pump customers will probably get better returns on Cosy Octopus.